ekohe/wulin_master/README.md

 In above example, `eager_loading` set to false to make PostGrid not loading until selecting an author.

+Sometimes, there is no master grid existing, but you still want to had the detail grid filtered by a given master id, in this case you can use `master_model` instead of `master_grid`.
+In fact, the two options both add a hidden column into detail grid in porpuse of filtering, generally the column name is the foreign key name between the detail grid model and the master model.
+Let's make a little change of previous example and use `master_model` option:

+    # article_screen.rb
+    class ArticleScreen < WulinMaster::Screen
+      title 'All Articles'

+      panel AuthorSelectionPanel
+      grid PostGrid, height: '50%', master_model: 'author', eager_loading: false
+      # Actually, the master_model option will add a hidden column 'author_id' into PostGrid
+    end

+    # author_selection.js (using jQuery)
+    $('.#author_list').change(function(){
+      var postGrid = gridManager.getGrid("post");
+      var author_id = $(this).val();

+      postGrid.master = {filter_column: 'author_id', filter_value: author_id};
+      postGrid.loader.addFilter('author_id', author_id, 'equals');
+    });

+In above example, there is no Author grid, but supposing a dropdown list #author_list located in AuthorSelectionPanel, when we select one author from the dropdown, the data in PostGrid will be get filtered by invoking the javascript method `addFilter`.

+##### add_detail action

 For master-detail relationship, wulin_master provides a build-in action `add_detail`.
 Once you use it on detail grid, you can get a new toolbar item which can help you to add one or more detail records for the selected master record.
 Let's take an example:

     class AuthorPostGrid < WulinMaster::Grid